 If you know what’s causing an allergic reaction in you or your child, you can avoid the source.
 This is obviously the best way to alleviate allergies, but it is more complicated than that.

 Asthma is the most common chronic disease of South African children.
-Asthma affects 10 to 20 percent of the population.
 Doctors are treating more and more cases of asthma and other allergic conditions, including allergic rhinitis, eczema and food allergies.
 These are rarely life-threatening, except in the case of anaphylaxis, a severe whole-body reaction commonly caused by insect stings or a food or drug allergy.

 Debilitating

-However, if you or you child are an allergy sufferer, you’ll know that the various symptoms associated with them can seriously affect your quality of life.
+If you or you child are an allergy sufferer, you’ll know that the various symptoms associated with them can seriously affect your quality of life.
 Even mild cases of allergic rhinitis, also known as hay fever, can have debilitating side-effects for children.
 They don’t sleep well at night, so they can’t concentrate properly at school the next day.
+It is essential for all-round good health to alleviate allergies.

 Why the allergy overload?

 This explosion of allergies is not entirely understood, says Dr Michael Levin, head of the Allergy Clinic at the Red Cross Children’s Hospital.
 “People’s genes have not changed, so there has to be something in the environment that is contributing to the increase in allergies,” he says.
 Lots of research has been done to identify reasons for the increase.
-Possible guilty culprits are pollution, a sedentary lifestyle, and increased use of antibiotics at an early age.
-“It’s also thought that exposure to farm animals, unpasteurised milk, infections within large families and parasite infestations may have actually protected children in the past from allergies such as asthma.
-A move away from traditional lifestyles to a more westernised way of life may therefore account for the increase,” says Levin.
+Possible guilty culprits are pollution, a sedentary lifestyle and increased use of antibiotics at an early age.
+“It’s also thought that a move away from traditional lifestyles to a more westernised way of life may account for the increase,” he adds.

 The “hygiene hypothesis” is another popular reason put forward.
-Nutritional therapist Hannah Kaye explains.
-“This is the result of spending so much time trying to prevent children’s exposure to microbes, especially bacteria, that their immune systems don’t develop properly.
+Health and wellness consultant Hannah Kaye explains: “This is the result of spending so much time trying to prevent children’s exposure to microbes, especially bacteria, that their immune systems don’t develop properly.
 I also feel that our environment is a lot more toxic than it used to be.
 This places strain on the gut and liver, and thus the immune system,” says Kaye.

 Professor Patrick Bouic, from the Department of Immunology at the University of Stellenbosch, points out that 70 percent of the body’s immune system dwells in the digestive tract.
 So, it’s essential to maintain a healthy digestive system.
 He encourages daily supplementation of probiotics.
-Kaye agrees.
-“I think that probiotics are one of our greatest weapons in promoting good flora in the gut, thereby supporting the immune system.
-However, it’s worth spending money on a good one that is right for your child, as some probiotics are pointless.”
+Looking after your gut health helps alleviate allergies.

 The good news is that it is possible to alleviate allergies or effectively manage them.